What is Sales Management?

 - 4 Objectives of Sales Management

 - 9 Responsibilities of a Sales Manager

 Sales management, apart, from the management of personal selling, encompasses marketing activities like advertising, sales promotion, marketing research, physical distribution, pricing, merchandising and so on.

 Sales Management Definition

-Sales management is defined by the American Marketing Association (AMA) as:
+American Marketing Association (AMA) define sales management as:

 “The planning, direction and control of personal selling, including recruiting, selecting, equipping, assigning, routing, supervising, paying and motivating as these tasks, apply to the personal sales force“.

 B.R.
 Canfield define Sales Management involves the direction and control of salesmen, sales planning, budgeting, policymaking, coordination of marketing research, advertising, sales promotion and merchandising and the integration in the marketing programme of all business activities that contribute to the increased sales and profits.”

 Sales management programme is formulated to respond effectively to an organization’s environmental circumstances, and these must be consistent with the businesses competitive and marketing strategies.

 Sales management process have three stages: